memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 With `zephyr,console` we seem to be able to tell Zephyr that we want it to use the node `uart0` for the console output and therefore `printk` statements.
 We're also modifying the `&uart0` reference's properties, e.g., we set the baud rate to `115200` and enable it by setting its status to "okay".

-The `uart0` node is originally defined in the included devicetree source file of the SoC `nrf52840.dtsi`, and seems to be disabled by default:
+The `uart0` node is originally defined in the included Devicetree source file of the SoC `nrf52840.dtsi`, and seems to be disabled by default:

 `zephyr/dts/arm/nordic/nrf52840.dtsi`